The Neighbourhood Policing Team provides security and personal safety advice at BU and AUB.

 - If you have a burglar alarm or security light, ensure these are working and switched on

 - Join a Home Watch or Neighbourhood Watch group in your area to receive regular crime updates and crime prevention advice.
-Contact the Safer Neighbourhood Team for more information
+Contact the Neighbourhood Policing Team for more information

 - Take out contents insurance for your property to cover your belongings.

 When you are out and about, particularly after dark, please follow this personal safety advice to avoid becoming a victim of crime:

 - Plan ahead.
 Make sure you know where you are going and how to get there.
 If you are catching a bus or train, find out the times to avoid waiting for long periods at bus stops or stations.
 If you are planning to take a taxi or minicab home, then either book it before going out, or take the number of a licensed cab company with you.